onemanclapping/protractor/docs/plugins.md

 /**
  * This is called before the test have been run but after the test framework has
  * been set up.
-Analogous to a config file's `onPreare`.
+Analogous to a config file's `onPrepare`.
  *
  * Very similar to using `setup`, but allows you to access framework-specific
  * variables/funtions (e.g. `jasmine.getEnv().addReporter()`)